AudDMusic/audd-go/examples/StreamTracksToSpotifyPlaylist/README.md

         Spotify Client ID
   -client_secret string
         Spotify Client Secret
-  -min_score int
+  -longpoll
+        Use this if you don't want the script to change the callback URL -min_score int
         The minimum score (if a result has score below specified, it won't be processed) (default 85) -new_first